 It is the height of madness – or downright arrogance – for congressional Republicans to believe that irate Americans enraged by the burden placed upon their shoulders by mass inbound migration would care one whit about “positive momentum” across political aisles.
 They have been hearing that tune for 30 years, while little has changed.

 “It doesn’t help with the messaging because we’ve spent the last 20 years trying to figure out how not to get labeled with the blame for a shutdown,” a Republican senator said, The Hill reports.

 Does this senator not understand that the people will judge him much more harshly if the border is not secured, especially after the party flocked to a change candidate and put him in the Oval Office specifically for that purpose?

 “We were elected not to shut the government down but to make it operate for the benefit of taxpayers.
 And I think that’s what almost everybody in Congress wants to do.
 And I think that’s what will eventually happen,” Sen. Lamar Alexander (R-TN) said.
 Why doesn’t Alexander assert that real border security is a vital and indispensable way to make government work for taxpayers who are footing the bill for the high cost that comes with illegal immigration?

 If Republicans do not show the people who put them in their cozy congressional seats that they are willing to go to bat for them on this crucial issue, then they will be sowing the seeds of their own destruction.
 The GOP may think it can run the clock out on the Trump administration, but it is not merely the president who wants this Wall.
 The Republican base demands it.
-Run away from this fight and the clock these perpetual politicians hear ticking in the back of their heads will turn out instead to be the timer on a bag of political dynamite ready to blow up in their hands.We value your comments!
-Please weigh in on our comment section below.
+Run away from this fight and the clock these perpetual politicians hear ticking in the back of their heads will turn out instead to be the timer on a bag of political dynamite ready to blow up in their hands.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com